Start typing and hit "Enter" to search.

 • have a very low income, and paying the application fee would harm the well-being of the applicant’s child.

 At Reiss Edwards, we understand the importance of making a successful application for ILR as a victim of domestic violence, both for you and your children.
 We can handle the application process for you and provide the best chance of securing a positive decision.
-Speak to a member of our team in complete confidence on 020 3744 2797 or by email at info@reissedwards.co.uk.
+Speak to a member of our team on 020 3744 2797 or complete our enquiry form.

 Domestic violence visa document requirements